Jakob Silfverberg: International play

-Silfverberg represented Sweden at the 2010 World Junior Championships held in Saskatchewan, Canada.
-He also played for the Sweden squad for the 2011 IIHF World Championship, earning a silver medal.
+Silfverberg represented Sweden at the 2010 World Junior Championships held in Saskatchewan, Canada, scoring in the team's first game of the tournament.
+In the bronze medal game, he scored two goals in an 11–4 win over Switzerland.
+He also played for the Sweden squad for the 2011 IIHF World Championship, earning a silver medal in a 6–1 loss to Finland.